 - Students may take this as a non-degree course.

-For the General program, select three courses from any of the PhD in Clinical Psychology specialization courses as electives.
+For the General program, select one course from any of the PhD in Clinical Psychology specialization courses as an electives.

 Specializations Not Currently Accepting New Students